Skip to main content

 Yassa (Chicken or Fish)

-Marinated chicken or fish with onions, lemon, and mustard.
-Grilled then simmered with caramelized onions.
-Shows Senegalese influence and is popular across West Africa.
+Chicken or fish marinated with onions, lemon, and mustard, grilled, then simmered down with caramelized onions.
+The recipe came from Senegal and is well loved across West Africa.

 Crab Soup